xbmc/kodi-tv/src/content/article/the-kodi-foundation-who-we-are-what-we-do/index.md

 We think we do pretty well on limited funds, and we've had some big donations in the past, but unfortunately those are drying up, so we're starting to have to make hard decisions on not covering our volunteers costs to represent us at some of the conferences.

-Once 2024 ends, we will publish a detailed financial blog post, outlining our expenses this past year, but we'd love help from viewers like you!
+Once 2024 ends, we will publish a detailed financial blog post, outlining our expenses this past year, but we'd love help from readers and users like you!

 **What's Needed**